rnmessick/data-structures-and-algorithms/otherReadmes/binaryTree.md

 2C.
 Define a method named contains that accepts a value, and returns a boolean indicating whether or not the value is in the tree at least once.

+**Write a breadth first traversal method which takes a Binary Tree as its unique input.**

+Without utilizing any of the built-in methods available to your language, traverse the input tree using a Breadth-first approach; print every visited node’s value.

 ## Solution

 [Link to code](../code401challenges/src/main/java/code401challenges/tree)